 Indexers connect an index to a data source (usually a table, view, or equivalent structure), and map source fields to equivalent fields in the index.
 During execution, the rowset is automatically transformed to JSON and loaded into the specified index.
 All indexers support scheduling so that you can specify how frequently the data is to be refreshed.
 Most indexers provide change tracking if the data source supports it.
 By tracking changes and deletes to existing documents in addition to recognizing new documents, indexers remove the need to actively manage the data in your index.

-An advantage to using the portal is that Azure Search can usually generate a default index schema for you by reading the metadata of the source dataset.
+An advantage to using the portal is that Azure Cognitive Search can usually generate a default index schema for you by reading the metadata of the source dataset.
 You can modify the generated index until the index is processed, after which the only schema edits allowed are those that do not require reindexing.
 If the changes you want to make impact the schema directly, you would need to rebuild the index.

-A quick way to perform a preliminary check on the document upload is to use Search Explorer in the portal.
+A quick way to perform a preliminary check on the document upload is to use Search explorer in the portal.
 The explorer lets you query an index without having to write any code.
 The search experience is based on default settings, such as the simple syntax and default searchMode query parameter.
 Results are returned in JSON so that you can inspect the entire document.

-Numerous Azure Search code samples include embedded or readily available datasets, offering an easy way to get started.
+Numerous Azure Cognitive Search code samples include embedded or readily available datasets, offering an easy way to get started.
 The portal also provides a sample indexer and data source consisting of a small real estate dataset (named "realestate-us-sample").
-When you run the preconfigured indexer on the sample data source, an index is created and loaded with documents that can then be queried in Search Explorer or by code that you write.
+When you run the preconfigured indexer on the sample data source, an index is created and loaded with documents that can then be queried in Search explorer or by code that you write.